med7at69/IEC104-RTU-Simulator/readme.md

 		 Value: received telegram should have this specific signal “value”.

-		 Time out (ms): program will wait for “time out” in milliseconds to receive the filter conditions(s).
+		 Time out (s): program will wait for “time out” ‘sec’ decimal point value to receive the filter conditions(s).

 	o Comment: Sequential columns (maximum 53 characters) could be used to represent signal and feeder names or any other comments to be written in the RTU log file.